The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and sustainability.

 Media and communication employment is expected to grow about as fast as the average for all occupations.
 Demand will come from the need to create, edit, translate, and disseminate information through a variety of different platforms.

-The Bureau of Labor Statistics expects employment for interpreters and translators to grow 20 percent by 2029, much faster than the average for all occupations.
-Interpreters and translators convert information from one language into another language and should be be fluent in English and a second language.
+The Bureau of Labor Statistics expects employment for interpreters and translators to grow 20 percent by 2031, much faster than the average for all occupations.
+Interpreters and translators convert information from one language into another language and should be fluent in English and a second language.
 They also need strong verbal and written skills.
-Translators are needed in various settings, like healthcare, government, and can work remotely via video or telephone.
+Translators are needed in various settings, like healthcare and government, and can work remotely via video or telephone.